auth-global/self-documenting-cryptography/README.md

 While a cursory reading of this paper might suggest that it supports the plausibility of cryptoacoustics, I'm unconvinced that a more careful reading of this paper either supports or detracts in any significant way.

-In particular, the unobfuscatable property demonstrated in this paper is not directly useful for creating a general-purpose plaintext tagging construction.
+In particular, the unobfuscatable property demonstrated in the aforementioned paper is not directly useful for creating a general-purpose plaintext tagging construction.
 Furthermore, it seems far from obvious that this particular construction (or something like it) can be used for any practical purpose.

 At the time the paper was written, whether or not full homomorphic encryption was even possible was still an open question.
 Suprisingly, FHE does exist, which seems to rule out many or most practical use cases for a truly unobfuscatable program property in the sense of Barak et al.